sampsyo/home/_drafts/scope.md

 But you'll still get 47.
 Is JavaScript *really* dynamically scoped?

-The problem here is `var`'s [hoisting][], a feature that pushes declarations to the "top" of the scope.
+The problem here is `var`'s [hoisting][], a questionable feature that pushes declarations to the "top" of the scope.
 So this example hasn't *really* demonstrated dynamic scoping; it's just overwriting the first `n` declaration with the second one before the function has a chance to reference it.

 Following still more modern JavaScript advice, you can try replacing `var` with [`let`][let], which does not hoist: